mildlydiverting/are.na-picks/README.md

 # are.na-picks

-A local browser tool that pulls a random item from each of up to four [Are.na](https://www.are.na) boards and displays them side by side.
+A local html page that pulls a random item from each of up to four [Are.na](https://www.are.na) boards and displays them side by side.
 Shuffle to get a new set, lock cards you want to keep, and save the whole thing as a portable zip.

 Designed to be set as my homepage, to generate ideas to draw from.
 Vibe coded with Claude, because I never really learned your fancy code back in the day.